BU-MET-CS-689/cs-689-dimensional-modeling-mithilshah92-1/Assignment 2 - ETL/A. Installations/Assign2PartA.1.md

 You will have received an invitation from me to use our GitHub repository.
 You need to accept that invitation and create an account.

-We will be using GitHub as our repository, and I am suggesting that if you are new to Git, you download the GitHub Desktop for your computer from [https://desktop.github.com](https://desktop.github.com).
+We will be using GitHub as our repository.

-Once you start it,

 ## Install Anaconda Python